oullin/content/infrastructure/2025-11-26-the-case-of-the-mismatched-clocks-lesson-secure-timing.md

 ## Why This Matters

 Bugs like this can be frustrating because they temporarily break things, but they are also reassuring.
 They prove that the security measures are working.
-The Oullin system is designed to reject anything that looks even slightly suspicious—even if it’s just the app being a little disorganized with its timing.
+The Oullin system is designed to reject anything that looks even slightly suspicious—even if it’s just the app being a little disorganised with its timing.

 I’ve deployed the fix, the clocks are synchronised, and everything is running smoothly again.